USFWS/GIS_ArcDataSets/README.md

 	These originally came from the SHC_DataSpider tool - these factored subroutines are suitable for general purpose GIS activities in ArcGIS > 10.0.

 history:
-20140829 - daryl van dyke -  init repo and upload GIS_DataSets_v5
+20140829 - daryl van dyke -  init repo and upload GIS_DataSets_v5 from SHC_DataSpider

 license: